 Red Latinoamericana de Jovenes por la Democracia

 To promote democratic solidarity and defend democratic norms among youth activists in Latin America.
-The network will serve as a regional platform for youth activists and political leaders to foster civic participation of youth, identify common threats to democracy, and coordinate activities to mutually support their objectives.
-The grantee will engage Latin American governments and multilateral bodies to defend democratic norms as enshrined in the Inter-American Democratic Charter and advocate for consideration of youth interests in the regional policy agendas.
-Additionally, it will organize campaigns and forums to rally support for salient democratic issues, discuss democracy and youth-related issues, and share best practices to address them.
+The organization will engage Latin American governments and regional multilateral bodies to defend democratic norms as enshrined in the Inter-American Democratic Charter and advocate for consideration of youth interests in the regional policy agendas.
+Additionally, it will organize campaigns to bring attention to democratic challenges in the region as well as national forums to discuss democracy and youth-related issues and share best practices to address them.

 Solidarity Center (SC)